PSScriptPad

 Click the Open button on the toolbar to open a script file.

-IntelliSense is automatically invoked.
-It will complete PowerShell cmdlet names, variables, paths, and parameter names.
-You can also press Ctrl+Space to manually invoke IntelliSense.
+to manually invoke IntelliSense.
 As you type, the IntelliSense list will be filtered.
 Pressing tab will select and insert the current option.

 Code Folding collapses blocks of PowerShell script that you wish to hide.
 You can collapse blocks such as if blocks, script blocks and functions blocks.
 Just click the minus and plus sign to close and open blocks.

 PSScriptPad will show PSScriptAnalyzer warnings if it is installed.
-You can customize your PSScriptAnalyzer settings by placing a configuration file in $Env:AppData\PowerShell Pro Tools\PSScriptAnalyzerSettings.psd1.
+You can customize your PSScriptAnalyzer settings by placing a configuration file in $Env:AppData\PowerShell Pro Tools\PSScriptAnalyzerSettings.psd1

 PSScriptPad can also debug PowerShell scripts.
 It supports executing scripts, setting breakpoints, stepping through scripts and viewing the output of scripts in the terminal window.

-You can set breakpoints by clicking in the editor margin or by using the F9 button to toggle a breakpoint on the selected line.
+You can set breakpoints by clicking in the editor margin or by using the F9

-You can run a script by clicking the Run button or by pressing F5.
-It will run the currently open tab.
+You can run a script by clicking the Run button or by pressing F5

 You can single step through a script using the following keys:

-• F10 - Step over
+- Step over

-• F11 - Step Into
+- Step Into

-• Shift+F11 - Step Out
+- Step Out

 PSScriptPad can package scripts to executables using package.psd1 files or by selecting a PS1 file and packaging with the default settings.